Bambu Spares Storage Box Build Guide

 The latches have a left and right side, and there is an access hole in the case, which will be used to install the M3x20mm screw.
 The access hole for the M3x20mm screw is tight, but the head of the screw should fit through.
 The M3x30mm screw just installs as shown in the pic below (on the left).

 The cleat, which the latches engage on the Top of the case also needs to be installed.
-This part is "Bambu_ToolKit-7D_TOP_CLEAT.stl", and can be used on either side (print two of them).
+This part is "Bambu_ToolKit-14S_LID_INSERT.stl", and can be used on either side (print two of them).
 The cleat will slide into dovetails in the top of the case, and when fully installed, it needs to be secured with one M3x14mm SHCS screw.
-Check that the cleat and the dovetail are free of stringing or blobs before installing, and if it's too tight, lightly sand the cleats just a bit (do not force them in).
+Check that the cleat and the dovetail are free of stringing or blobs before installing, and if it's too tight, lightly sand the cleats just a bit (don't force them in since they could crack the case or get stuck).
 The pic below (on the right) shows the M3x14mm screw installed in the cleat.

 Step 3 - The Hinges